Condor-Performance-Modeling/how-to/README.md

 --------------------------------------
 # Install RISCV GNU Tool Chain

-Some estimates say ~7GB of space is needed.
+Some estimates say ~7GB of space is needed for these tools.

 There are pre-built versions of the bare metal and linux tools.
 See Jeff to get the link.
 These versions can save hours of compile time.